Winona State University: Kirkland Hall and Haake Hall

 Originally named New Hall East and New Center West, Kirkland Hall/Haake Hall opened in 2010 and consists of two adjacent buildings that are mirror images of each other.
-There are 106 units in this co-ed complex but each unit is single-gendered.
+The coed complex has 106 units, each single-gendered.

 Prentiss-Lucas Hall

 Prentiss-Lucas Hall (commonly called P-L) is one of the six freshmen residence halls.
 Its two sides are mirror-image duplicates of each other (Prentiss is the men's residence side and Lucas the women's), linked by a common lobby and lower level.
 This hall closed down after the spring semester of 2019, but reopened in fall 2020 to accommodate single-occupancy room housing in response to COVID-19.

 The Quad

-The Quad has four residence halls that form a square: Conway Hall, Richards Hall, Morey and Shepard Halls.
-The Quad contains multiple lounges, typically where the four residence halls intersect each other.
-It houses over 500 students, mostly freshmen.
-Conway Hall is a four-story building that houses all females.
+The Quad has four residence halls that form a square: Conway, Richards, Morey, and Shepard.
+The halls making up the Quad contain multiple lounges and house over 500 students.
+Conway Hall is a four-story building that has one female floor, one male floor, and two gender-inclusive floors.
 Morey and Shepard Halls are connected in an "L" shape.
 Morey-Shepard consists of men and women divided by floor.
 Richards Hall is a four-story residence hall.
 Richards is also co-ed; the first and third floor, excluding the Richards Annex, house men and the second and fourth women.
 Morey Hall is the oldest on campus, completed in 1911.